noahehall/theBookOfNoah/linux/cmdline.md

   - if doing something on an interval (e.g. backuping up some dirs)
     - create a location to store the stuff
       - but not in a $HOME dir, as you may want to give r/w access to it to other users
-        - if giving w access
+  - sharing stuff
+    - create a group and set the group as the owner of the dir
-          - make sure to enable the sticky bit so users cant delete other users stuff -
+    - make sure to add the sticky bit so users cant delete other users stuff -